gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 But to know that, you need to inspect each field (recursively) of the struct/class, or assume that every default constructor initializes each field.

-Finally, it's also worth nothing that it is only undefined behavior to read an unitialized value.
+Finally, it's also worth nothing that it is only undefined behavior to read an uninitialized value.
 Simply having uninitialized fields is not undefined behavior.
 If the fields are never read, or written to with a known value, before being read, there is no undefined behavior.

 ## Static analysis to the rescue?